-Cadmium, a well-known testicular toxicant, was tested against date palm pollen extract for therapeutic potential and ability to avert reproductive damage.
-The results supported scientists' hypothesis that not only are the testicles vulnerable to cadmium toxins, but that date palm pollen extract treatment can also amend its deleterious effects, probably by activating testicular endocrine and antioxidant systems1.
+Cadmium, a well-known testicular toxicant, was tested against date palm pollen extract for therapeutic potential and ability to avert reproductive damage in adult Wistar rats.
+The results supported the scientists' hypothesis that not only are the testicles vulnerable to cadmium toxins, but that date palm pollen extract treatment may also amend its damaging effects by activating testicular endocrine and antioxidant systems.23

-Another study reported the most prominent health benefits of dates: there are at least 15 minerals in dates, including selenium, an element believed to help prevent cancer and important in immune function, protein, containing 23 types of amino acids, some of which are not present in the most popular fruits, such as oranges, apples, and bananas.
-Unsaturated fatty acids include palmitoleic, oleic, linoleic, and linolenic acids.
-The study concluded that dates could be considered a nearly ideal food, with a wide range of essential nutrients and potential health benefits2.
+Another study reported the most prominent health benefits of dates.
+There are at least 15 minerals in dates, including selenium, an element believed to help prevent cancer and important in immune function; protein, containing 23 types of amino acids, which may prove elusive even in popular fruits; and unsaturated fatty acids, including palmitoleic, oleic, linoleic and linolenic acids.
+The study concluded that dates may be considered a nearly ideal food, offering a wide array of essential nutrients and possible health benefits.
+24

 |2 cups of dates